SABA-SALEH/saba_salon/README.md

 ## User Stories

 ### 1. **As a New Visitor**
-- **Goal**: I want to learn about Saba Salon's services and packages.
+- **Goal:** I want to learn about Saba Salon's services and packages.
-- **Experience**: I visit the **Home** page and easily find information about the various beauty and wellness services offered.
+- **Experience:** I visit the **Home** page and easily find information about the various beauty and wellness services offered.
 I can navigate to the **Services** page where I see detailed descriptions and pricing.
 I also want to view available **Packages** and understand their benefits before making a decision.

 ### 2. **As a Returning Customer**
-- **Goal**: I want to book an appointment quickly and easily.
+- **Goal:** I want to book an appointment quickly and easily.
-- **Experience**: I log in to my account or use a guest booking option.
+- **Experience:** I log in to my account or use a guest booking option.
 I select the service I need, choose a date and time that works for me, and complete the booking process.
 I receive a confirmation email with all the details of my appointment.

 ### 3. **As a Client Looking for Reviews**
-- **Goal**: I want to read reviews from other clients to make an informed decision about a service or package.
+- **Goal:** I want to read reviews from other clients to make an informed decision about a service or package.
-- **Experience**: I navigate to the **Reviews** section and see a list of client testimonials.
+- **Experience:** I navigate to the **Reviews** section and see a list of client testimonials.
 I can read detailed feedback, view ratings, and see the date of each review.
 I appreciate the ability to filter or sort reviews to find relevant information.

 ### 4. **As a Potential Client Considering Packages**
-- **Goal**: I want to understand the different packages available and their benefits.
+- **Goal:** I want to understand the different packages available and their benefits.
-- **Experience**: I visit the **Packages** page where I see a list of available packages, each with a detailed description, pricing, and what is included.
+- **Experience:** I visit the **Packages** page where I see a list of available packages, each with a detailed description, pricing, and what is included.
 I can compare packages and choose the one that best suits my needs.

 ### 5. **As a Registered User Looking to Update My Information**
-- **Goal**: I want to update my personal details or change my password.
+- **Goal:** I want to update my personal details (phone number).
-- **Experience**: I log into my account and access my profile settings.
-I can update my contact information, change my password, and view my past appointments.
+- **Experience:** I log into my account and access my profile settings.
+I can update my contact information and view my past appointments.
 I save the changes and receive a confirmation that my profile has been updated.

+### 6. **As a Registered User Managing My Reviews**
+- **Goal:** I want to add, view, and manage my reviews.
+- **Experience:** I log into my account and navigate to the **Reviews** section of my profile.
+From here, I can:
+  - **Add a Review:** Submit a review for a service or package I have used.
+I can provide feedback and rate the service.
+  - **View My Reviews:** See a list of reviews I have previously submitted.
+  - **Edit or Delete a Review:** Modify or remove any review I have submitted, if needed.
+I can update my feedback or ratings as necessary.

-### 6. **As a Client Wanting to Know More About the Staff**
+### 7. **As a Client Wanting to Know More About the Staff**
-- **Goal**: I want to learn about the team of professionals at Saba Salon.
+- **Goal:** I want to learn about the team of professionals at Saba Salon.
-- **Experience**: I visit the **Our Team** page where I can view detailed profiles of the staff members, including their expertise, experience, and specialties.
+- **Experience:** I visit the **Our Team** page where I can view detailed profiles of the staff members, including their expertise, experience, and specialties.
 This helps me feel more informed and comfortable when choosing who to book an appointment with.

-### 7. **As an Admin**
+### 8. **As an Admin**
-- **Goal**: I want to manage service listings, packages, staff information, and review content.
+- **Goal:** I want to manage service listings, packages, staff information, and review content.
-- **Experience**: I log into the admin dashboard where I can add, edit, or remove services and packages.
-I can also update staff profiles, moderate reviews, respond to client feedback, and ensure that all information on the website is current and accurate.
+- **Experience:** I log into the admin dashboard where I can add, edit, or remove services and packages.
+I can also update staff profiles, and ensure that all information on the website is current and accurate.

+### 9. **As a Client Who Wants to View Services in My Cart**
+- **Goal:** I want to view the services in my cart and book them at any time.
+- **Experience:** I can easily access my cart from any page and view the services I have added.
+I can book these services whenever I am ready.

+### 10. **As a Client Who Wants to Search for a Service by Name**
+- **Goal:** I want to search for a service by its name.
+- **Experience:** I use the search bar to find specific services quickly by entering the service name.
+Relevant results appear promptly.

+### 11. **As a Client Who Wants to View the Total of Booking at Any Time**
+- **Goal:** I want to easily view the total cost of my booking.
+- **Experience:** I can check the total cost of my booking at any point during the booking process, ensuring I am aware of the total before finalizing my appointment.

 These user stories illustrate the various ways in which different types of users interact with the Saba Salon website, helping to ensure that their needs and goals are met effectively.